kaddiya/Q/README.md

   - `BROKER_HOST` (Describing the address of the broker)
   - `BROKER_PORT` (Describing the port to run at)

-5.To run the Broker run `./gradlew clean appRun`.The broker will run at the specified port.
+5.To run the Broker run `./gradlew clean appRun`.
+The broker will run at the specified port and host.

 # Specifications:
 1. Platform - Groovy/Java 8